JoeABR/DigitalDesign/README.md

 - ### Verilator
     ![](https://verilator.org/guide/latest/_static/verilator_192_150_min.png)
 >For SystemVerilog Compilation and testing
 >Also used for synthesis
 >it is actually industry standard and an open source dark horse it is a very overloaded tool
->compiles to mutli-threaded c++ and SystemC you can write models in raw c++
+>compiles to mutli-threaded C++ and SystemC you can write models in raw C++
 >
 >sadly doesn't support concurrent assertion proberties sequences **yet a.k.a undertest** (SVA)
 >supports all types of coverages and full coverage report